devadula-nandan/devadula-nandan/README.md

 I'm a passionate software developer with a focus on web development and data science.
 I enjoy working with Python, JavaScript, and SQL.
 I'm constantly learning and exploring new technologies to expand my skillset.

-## Skills

-- Languages: Python, JavaScript, SQL
-- Frameworks: Flask, React
-- Databases: MySQL
-- Tools: Git, VS Code

 ## Contact Me

 You can reach out to me through the following channels:
 - Email: devadula.nandan@gmail.com
 - LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/nandan-devadula/)

-## License

-All of my repositories are available under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the license terms.

-## Feedback

-If you have any feedback or suggestions regarding my projects or GitHub homepage, please don't hesitate to reach out.
-Your input is greatly appreciated!

 <div align="left">
   <img src="https://visitor-badge.laobi.icu/badge?page_id=devadula-nandan.devadula-nandan&right_color=steelblue&left_text=PROFILE VIEWS"  />